-Corporate Governance and Nominating Committee; Procedures and Policy

-The Corporate Governance and Nominating Committee is responsible for identifying individuals qualified to become Board members, recommending to the Board the director nominees for election to the Board, recommending to the Board corporate governance guidelines applicable to the Company, and leading the Board and its committees in their annual performance review process.
-The Corporate Governance and Nominating Committee held three meetings during fiscal 2012.
+Corporate Governance and Nominating Committee; Procedures and Policy recommending to the Board corporate governance guidelines applicable to the Company, and leading the Board and its committees in their annual performance review process.
+The Corporate Governance and Nominating Committee held four meetings during fiscal 2013.